 Zika is a virus that can cause microcephaly in newborns.
 Pregnant women are strongly encouraged to take all precautions against mosquito bites while traveling in Mexico, as Zika is a locally-transmitted disease in that country, according to the Centers for Disease Control and Prevention (CDC).
 If you plan to spend most of your time at elevations over 6,500 feet above sea level, Zika virus will not be a concern, as the mosquitoes that transmit Zika tend to live at lower elevations.

-If you or your partner are past your childbearing years, Zika will be no more than a minor nuisance to you as you deal with its symptoms, but precautions are still recommended.
+If you or your partner are past your childbearing years, Zika may be no more than a minor nuisance to you as you deal with its symptoms, but precautions are still recommended.

 Mexico is a very large country, and there are many areas that are safe to visit.
 Hundreds of thousands of travelers visit Mexico every year, and the vast majority of these visitors never become crime victims.

-Mexico has much to offer as a vacation destination, including good value, a rich cultural heritage and stunning scenery.
-If you are concerned about the safety situation, follow a few standard precautions: avoid border cities, particularly Ciudad Juarez, Nogales, and Tijuana, plan an itinerary that skips known trouble spots, check the latest travel warnings, and be aware of your surroundings during your trip.
+Mexico has much to offer as a vacation destination, including good value, a rich cultural heritage, and stunning scenery.
+If you are concerned about the safety situation, follow a few standard precautions: avoid border cities, particularly Ciudad Juarez, Nogales, and Tijuana; plan an itinerary that skips known trouble spots; check the latest travel warnings; and be aware of your surroundings during your trip.